 A CNAPP overcomes this challenge by shifting the security barriers closer to development.
 Scanning artefacts for security vulnerabilities before they’re processed ensures risky components are caught before being deployed.
 It also ensures misconfigurations in files, like infrastructure as code templates, are caught early.
 In a collaborative environment, avoiding sharing misconfigured files can save a lot of time.

 3. End-to-end protection

 Another cloud security challenge that DevOps presents is the use of multiple independent security tools at various stages of development.
-The undertaking of configuring these tasks is difficult, prompting most organizations to forgo security in some stages.
-Some organizations deploy monitoring tools that essentially perform duplicate tasks, increasing security costs, while other organizations will have too many tools, increasing complexity and slowing down application development and deployment processes.
+The undertaking of configuring these tasks is difficult, prompting most organisations to forgo security in some stages.
+Some organisations deploy monitoring tools that essentially perform duplicate tasks, increasing security costs, while other organisations will have too many tools, increasing complexity and slowing down application development and deployment processes.
 This is counterproductive to the DevOps goal of speeding up application development and deployment.

 4. Ease of automation

 CI/CD is the heartbeat of modern software development.
 Cloud-native applications are the biggest beneficiaries of this agile method of delivery and deployment.
 CI/CD relies heavily on end-to-end automation of the delivery process.
 This includes build process automation, test automation, and release automation.
 Even though it makes software development easier and faster, it can cause issues to quickly compound.
 If a misconfiguration or vulnerability isn’t picked up early enough, it can end up in the released version.

 CNAPP solutions can be easily embedded into the CI/CD pipeline and integrated with modern development tools that are already in operation.
 This grants the ability to monitor artefact scanning in the build phase and keep its integrity in check—right up to deployment.
 This also ensures all images that use the pipeline are vetted and monitored to avoid unauthorised access, all while keeping DevOps moving quickly.